The substantial electron model is a theoretical model, which is

 annihilation at the stellar level can be represented as follows.
 [8] Let the role of an electron be played by a

-negatively charged cloud of matter with the mass M = 1.5∙1027 kg (0.78 Jupiter
+negatively charged cloud of matter with the mass M

-masses) and the charge Q =
+= 1.5∙1027 kg (0.78 Jupiter masses) and the charge Q = 5.5∙1018 C, surrounding

-5.5∙1018 C, surrounding the magnetar.
-The mass and charge of the
+the magnetar.
+The mass and charge of the cloud are obtained from the mass and

-cloud are obtained from the mass and charge of the electron by multiplying by
+charge of the electron by multiplying by the respective similarity coefficients

-the respective similarity coefficients (see the similarity of matter levels).
-The role of
+(see the similarity of matter levels).

-the gravitational field strength and gravitational torsion field the neutral
+strength and gravitational torsion field

-temperature of matter leads to a peculiar thermonuclear explosion on the star

 surface.
+The high temperature of matter leads to a peculiar thermonuclear

-Part of the energy released during the fall is converted into the
+explosion on the star surface.
+Part of the energy released during the fall is

-emission of X-ray and gamma quanta, as well in the form of two jets that are
+converted into the emission of X-ray and gamma quanta, as well in the form of

-typical of neutron stars.
-The main part of this energy comes from the
+two jets that are typical of neutron stars.
+The main part of this energy comes

-the absolute value of the energy will be:
+clouds the absolute value of the energy will be:

 J,